 The club's Designated Fire Marshal is Shirley White.
 The Fire Marshal is responsible for carrying out the fire safety risk assessment and for ensuring that all staff are made aware of fire safety procedures during their induction period.
-In the event of the Fire Marshal's absence, the club manager will take responsibility or nominate a replacement member of staff.
+In the event of the Fire Marshal's absence, the club manager will take responsibility.